samelstob/notes/management-notes/database/what-goes-around-comes-around.md

     - No query language
     - No transaction management.
 This market is largely one-user-at-a-time processing large engineering objects.
 Versioning would be nice.
-    - Run-time had to competitive with conventional C++ and a customer loader.
+    - Run-time had to competitive with conventional C++ and a custom loader.
 * Market was niche.
 Most OODB vendors have failed or repositioned.
     - Absence of leverage: avoid writing a load/unload is not a big money feature